Planet-Seven/Fourrier_transform/README.md

 # 02 Fourier Transformation

 Fourier transformation is a mathematical technique used in signal processing and waveform analysis to decompose a complex waveform into its constituent frequencies.
 It is based on the concept that any periodic function can be represented as a sum of sinusoidal functions of different frequencies.
-Mathematically, given a function f(t) representing a waveform over time, Fourier transformation converts it into a function \(F(\omega)\) representing the same waveform in the frequency domain.
+Mathematically, given a function f(t) representing a waveform over time, Fourier transformation converts it into a function F(ω) representing the same waveform in the frequency domain.

 The Fourier transform F(ω) of a function f(t) is defined as: